 Pilot Study at Whiteface Mountain Research Observatory, Wilmington, NY

-Motivations for the 2017 CPOC pilot study and ongoing studies:
+Motivations for the 2017 CPOC pilot study and ongoing studies at WFM:

 Aqueous chemical processing within cloud and fog water has been identified as a key process in the formation of secondary organic aerosol (SOA) mass.
 Organic compounds are found abundantly within aerosol particles throughout the troposphere, but there remain major uncertainties regarding how organics chemically transform and end up in the aerosol phase.
 While clouds clean the atmosphere by removing aerosol particles via rain and snow, clouds can also impart mass to pre-existing aerosol particles by acting as aqueous phase micro-reactors.
 Aerosols, in turn, control cloud microphysical properties, which can affect whether, when and where rain falls.
 Thus, aerosols and clouds are inextricably linked, and one cannot be understood without the other.
 Decades of research suggests that the impact of human emissions on clouds exerts a net cooling effect that may be nearly as large as the warming effect from CO2 (although over a much shorter timescale).
 However, the aerosol-cloud relationship continues to be a highly uncertain aspect of Earth’s climate.